Rahul-Cheruku/Line-Follower-using-FRDM-KL25Z-Board/README.md

 Key Features:

-->Utilizes the powerful FRDM-KL25Z microcontroller for precise control.
-->PID controller implementation for accurate and smooth line following.
+->Utilizes the powerful FRDM-KL25Z microcontroller for precise control. \n ->PID controller implementation for accurate and smooth line following.
 ->Integration of infrared sensors for detecting the line and making real-time decisions.
 ->Motor control for precise movement and adjustments based on sensor feedback.